Contract Lawyer in Malaysia

 A contract is an agreement between two or more parties that is legally binding.
 Essentially, a contract outlines what the parties have agreed to do or trade.

 While a contract can be written or spoken, most business circumstances necessitate a written contract signed by all parties involved in order to be legally binding.
-Parties can perform a contract negotiation to ensure a win-win situation for all.
+In this case, parties can perform a contract negotiation to ensure a win-win situation for all.

 - A valid offer